Implant, Cosmetic & Family Dentist Serving Aurora, Centennial, Parker, Green Valley Ranch & Nearby Areas of ColoradoShare:

 Considered safe for a majority of patients, even children, laughing gas may not be the best fit for everyone.
 We will evaluate your candidacy for this form of dental sedation as appropriate and discuss alternatives if there are concerns over your ability to safely handle laughing gas.

-At Highpoint Dental Care, we offer free nitrous oxide to patients who may find the service beneficial.
+At Highpoint Dental Care, we offer complimentary nitrous oxide to patients who may find the service beneficial.
 This is certainly true for nervous and anxious patients, but can also be a great solution for people with:

 Many physical and emotional discomforts can be dealt with through nitrous oxide.
 If you have avoided dental care due to fear of discomfort, give us a call at 303-617-9100 to schedule a consultation and learn if nitrous oxide is the best fit for you.